-To better understand your own potential use of customer experience analytics, start by asking, “what kind of analytics do I want and where do I find the data”?
-In a recent article in Forbes (Unstructured Data: The Other Side of Analytics) Dr. Stephen Andriole writes about the need to combine structured and unstructured data sources for this purpose.
+To better understand your own potential use of customer experience analytics, start by asking, “What kind of analytics do I want and where do I find the data”?
+In an article in Forbes (Unstructured Data: The Other Side of Analytics) Dr. Stephen Andriole wrote about the need to combine structured and unstructured data sources, particularly for predictive analytics.

 Structured data tends to be more operational in nature and provides analytics associated with customer attributes, transactions, product sales, and service histories.